-\begin{enumerate} \item ChebNets \cite{defferrard2016chebnets} use Chebyshev polynomial filters.
-However, in contrast to the case where they are used to approximate a fixed response, they often learn coefficients that do not respect the Chebyshev polynomial fitting principles \cite{he2022convolutional}. \item The GCN \cite{Kipf2017-GCN} uses in \eqref{eq:GCNN} $\mtS = \mtD^{-1/2}(\mtI+ \mtA) \mtD^{-1/2}$, $K=1$ and, more crucially, $\mtH_{\ell 0} = \mtZeros$ for all $\ell$.
-This forces all the learned filters to be low-pass filters leading to the \emph{oversmoothing} problem so thoroughly discussed in the GCNN literature \cite{nt2019revisiting,Chen2020-Oversmoothing}. \item SGCs \cite{Weinberger2019-SGC} further exacerbate this problem by setting $\mtH_{\ell k} = \mtZeros$ for all $k < K$ for some order $K$. \item GIN \cite{Jegelka2019-GIN} are related to the Weisefeiler-Lehman graph isomorphism test \cite{morris2021weisfeiler}.
-This architecture can be obtained from \eqref{eq:GCNN} by setting $\mtS$ to be the binary adjacency matrix, $K=1$ and $\mtH_{\ell 0} = (1+\sceps_{\ell}) \mtH_{\ell 1}$ for some pre-defined $\sceps_{\ell}$.
-GINs further propose to use $K=0$ for some intermediate layers to mimic a node-based MLP. \item GraphSAGE \cite{Hamilton2017-GraphSAGE} with a linear `aggregate' function is obtained from \eqref{eq:GCNN} by setting $K=1$ and then normalizing feature-wise the resulting graph signal (note that, while GraphSAGE does not suffer from oversmoothing, forcing $K=1$ precludes sharp transitions). \item JKNet \cite{xu2018representation} of $K$ layers with a summation aggregation can be seen as computing the GCNN operation \eqref{eq:GCNN} where residual connections are used to account for multi-hop neighbors. \end{enumerate}
+\begin{enumerate} \item GCNNs with orthogonal polynomials such as Chebyshev \cite{defferrard2016chebnets,he2022convolutional}, Berstein \cite{he2021bernnet}, and Jacobi \cite{wang2022powerful}. \item The GCN of \cite{Kipf2017-GCN} uses in \eqref{eq:GCNN} $\mtS = \mtD^{-1/2}(\mtI+ \mtA) \mtD^{-1/2}$, $K=1$ and, more crucially, $\mtH_{\ell 0} = \mtZeros$ for all $\ell$.
+This forces all the learned filters to be low-pass filters leading to the \emph{oversmoothing} problem so thoroughly discussed in the GCNN literature \cite{nt2019revisiting,Chen2020-Oversmoothing}. \item A Simplifying Graph Convolutional (SGC) Network \cite{Weinberger2019-SGC} further exacerbates this problem by setting $\mtH_{\ell k} = \mtZeros$ for all $k < K$ for some order $K$. \item A Graph Isomorphism Network (GIN) \cite{Jegelka2019-GIN} can be obtained from \eqref{eq:GCNN} by setting $\mtS$ to be the binary adjacency matrix, $K=1$, and $\mtH_{\ell 0} = (1+\sceps_{\ell}) \mtH_{\ell 1}$ for some pre-defined $\sceps_{\ell}$.
+GINs further propose to use $K=0$ for some intermediate layers to mimic a node-based multi-layer perceptron (MLP). \item GraphSAGE \cite{Hamilton2017-GraphSAGE} with a linear `aggregate' function is obtained from \eqref{eq:GCNN} by setting $K=1$ and then normalizing feature-wise the resulting graph signal.
+While GraphSAGE does not suffer from oversmoothing, forcing $K=1$ precludes sharp transitions. \item A Jumping Knowledge Network (JKNet) \cite{xu2018representation} with a summation aggregation can be seen as computing the GCNN operation \eqref{eq:GCNN} where residual connections are used to account for multi-hop neighbors. \end{enumerate}

 The design of GNN architectures is evolving at a fast pace and thus many newer architectures become readily available each month.
-While we have only mentioned the most popular ones, we would like to encourage the readers to identify whether these new architectures are convolutional in nature, and thus fit the description in \eqref{eq:GCNN}, as the ones above, or they are essentially non-convolutional and may be equivalently described by leveraging other filter structures as we discuss in the next section.
+While we have only mentioned the most popular ones, we would like to encourage readers to identify whether these new architectures are convolutional in nature, and thus fit the description in \eqref{eq:GCNN}, as the ones above, or they are essentially non-convolutional and may be equivalently described by leveraging other filter structures as we discuss in the next section.